noclue/vim_rs/README.md

 On a decent box compiling `vim-tests` for first time with new `vim` version takes 5 to 20 minutes.
 Time between successive runs of tests from the IDE may take 1-2 minutes.

+## Generating bindings

 To generate new `vim` content run `gen/src/main`.

+Each run produces new vim.rs that is not comparable to the previous one using diff.
+Reason is that the order of elements `HashMap` in Rust changes on each run.
+This can be changed by using IndexMap in the future to preserve original order.

+## Updating the OpenAPI specification

 The OpenAPI specification is held in `gen/data`.
 We use a JSON conversion of the original specification as `DatastoreAccessible_enum` with values `True` and `False` is ambigously rendered in YAML i.e. as per the YAML specs the values are interpreted as boolean constants and not strings.